Types of Loans

 Subsidized Direct Loan eligibility is based on financial need as determined by the Federal Need Analysis Methodology.
 When a student qualifies for a subsidized loan, the federal government makes the interest payments on behalf of the student while the student is enrolled in school on at least a half-time basis and for six months afterwards (grace period).
 Students who do not qualify for any or a full subsidized loan are eligible for the unsubsidized Direct Loan.
 Under the unsubsidized FDL Program, the student is responsible for making the interest payments while enrolled in school.
 There are two options available regarding these interest payments.
 Students may make monthly interest payments while enrolled, or the student may agree to add the interest due to the principal of the loan (this is called capitalization) at repayment.

 Direct loans have a 1% federal fee deducted at disbursement.
-The interest rate is a fixed rate, which is set by the federal government.
-The unsubsidized Direct Loan interest rate is currently 6.8% for both graduate and undergraduate students.
-The subsidized Direct Loan interest rate is 3.4% for undergraduates and 6.8% for graduate students.
+The interest rate is a fixed rate, which is set by the federal government on July 1 of each year.
+For undergraduate students, the subsidized/unsubsidized interest rate for 2018-19 is 5.05%.
+The unsubsidized interest rate for graduate students is 6.60%.

 Undergraduate Dependent Students may borrow up to the following annual FDL limits.
 Annual FDL limits are: $5,500 (only $3,500 may be subsidized) for first year students, $6,500 (only $4,500 may be subsidized) for sophomores, and $7,500 (only $5,500 may be subsidized) for juniors and seniors.